lpolish/dockercomposemgr/README.md

    - Check file and directory permissions
    - Ensure you have write access to the apps directory
    - Verify Docker socket permissions (Linux)
+   - For user-specific installation, ensure `~/.local/bin` is in your PATH

 4. **Backup/Restore Issues**
    - Ensure sufficient disk space
    - Check volume permissions
    - Verify tar command availability

+5. **Command Not Found After Installation**
+   - For user-specific installation, restart your shell or run `source ~/.bashrc`
+   - Verify that `~/.local/bin` is in your PATH
+   - Check if the installation completed successfully

 ## Contributing